openedx/edx-platform/docs/data/source/internal_data_formats/sql_schema.rst

       "child_history": [], "max_score": 2, "child_state": "initial"}"],
       "current_task_number": 0, "student_attempts": 0}
     }

-  `conditional`
-    Conditionals don't actually store any state, so this value is always an empty JSON dictionary (`'{}'`).
-We should probably remove these entries altogether.

   `problem`
     There are many kinds of problems supported by the system, and they all have different state requirements.
 Note that one problem can have many different response fields.
 If a problem generates a random circuit and asks five questions about it, then all of that is stored in one row in `courseware_studentmodule`.